| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 three turbopumps operating at different base pressures and gas loads,

-That can get very expensive very fast, and it also will take up
+along with the associated plumbing, control-lers, etc. That can get very expensive very fast, and it also will take up

 an awful lot of room.
 It also means a lot of moving parts, which